dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/asana.md

 various endpoints like “projects”, “sections”, “tags”, “tasks”, “stories”, “teams” and “users”.
 The transformer functions transform or process data from one or more resources.

-Below is an example of one of the transformer functions "projects".

-In this case, the transformer function `projects` process data from the `workspaces` resource.
+The transformer function `projects` process data from the `workspaces` resource.
 It fetches and returns a list of projects for a given workspace from Asana.

 ```python